 Federal Direct PLUS (Parent) Loans are a kind of financial aid that allows parents of dependent, undergraduate students to borrow money directly from the federal government to help pay for their student's education.

 To receive a Direct PLUS (Parent) Loan, requirements exist that both parents and students must meet.

 - apply for a Direct PLUS (Parent) Loan

 - be approved by the federal government to receive a Direct PLUS (Parent) Loan

 To apply for a Direct PLUS (Parent) Loan a parent must submit an electronic Direct PLUS (Parent) Loan Application, and each student for whom money is being requested must complete their FAFSA.
 A separate application is required for each student for whom money is being requested.
 If the loan is approved, the parent may also need to complete a promissory note.
 If one is required, the Financial Aid Office will inform the parent once the promissory note is available.

 A parent can borrow up to their dependent student's cost of attendance, less any other financial aid the student has.

-- The current loan origination fee for a Direct PLUS (Parent) Loan is 4.236 percent of the amount borrowed.
+- The loan origination fee for a Direct PLUS (Parent) Loan disbursed between October 1, 2020 and September 30, 2023 is 4.228 percent of the amount borrowed.

 - This fee is charged by the federal government to cover the cost of processing the loan.
 The federal government deducts this fee prior to the loan paying out, so the actual amount the student receives from their Direct PLUS (Parent) Loan will be less than the amount they will have to repay.